 Their study was conducted at 400 locations around the country.
 The noisiest parks were found to be near shorelines such as Florida, and metropolitan areas with airports in the Eastern U.S.

-Consequently, the most quiet parks were determined to be out west.
+Consequently, the quietest parks were determined to be out west.
 However, there are still some places where you can still take your RV or trailer and enjoy some silence and solitude.
 Just remember to keep your own human noises down by turning off your generator, radios, and engines.

 1. Great Basin National Park, Nevada